Wednesday, 20 August 2025

 Ignition files

-Run with raw.gz files on nodes with the coreos-installer command
+Run with raw.gz files on nodes with coreos-installer command

 NAT, IP forwarding